“She immersed herself in doll making, and became a world renowned doll artist whose creations won top honors and appeared on magazine covers…”

 After retirement, Dave managed and helped Margaret follow her dreams in tennis going pro at the age of 53.
 She held two distinctions that year.
 She was the oldest rookie in the history of the sport and the oldest ranked player in the world at the time.
 After a year of play she was ranked among the top 700 players in the world in doubles.
 Her passion for tennis continues on the court and is a theme for her art.

-Today, Margaret and Dave design and produce originals works in jewelry, art glass and porcelain.
-We hope that you will enjoy their art as much as they do creating them.
+Today, Margaret designs and produces original works in jewelry, art glass and porcelain.
+We hope that you will enjoy her art as much as she does creating them.